hdang03166/hdang03166/README.md

 # 👋 Hi, I’m @hdang03166

-Entry-Level Data Analyst | Google Data Analytics Certified | Operations & Sales Professional
+Entry-Level Data Analyst | Google-Certified | Operations & Sales Experience

 - Over a decade of experience in manufacturing and retail operations.